SimonJackson24/AMSLPR/docs/raspberry_pi5_installation_guide.md

 chmod +x scripts/install_on_raspberry_pi.sh
 ```

-Then run the installation script from the AMSLPR directory:
+Then run the installation script from the VisiGate directory:

 ```bash
 sudo scripts/install_on_raspberry_pi.sh